synth1212/HHA504_mysql_vm_vs_managed/docs/comparison.md

 # Instructions: A short paragraph on which you would choose in production and why
 * Write approximately 200-400 words concluding which you’d choose in production for: (a) a small student app; (b) a departmental analytics DB; (c) a HIPAA-aligned workload (assume a BAA is available in your cloud).

+## For a small student app
+After working with both a self-managed MySQL server operating on a Google Compute Engine virtual machine (VM) and a Google Cloud SQL managed MySQL instance, it is clear that the managed option is better in line with long-term production stability, security, and maintenance.
+I would select Cloud SQL for a small student application since it removes the majority of the operational challenges I encountered on the virtual machine (VM).
+For instance, there is no need to manually install MySQL, configure users from scratch, enable firewall ports, or handle OS-level difficulties.

+## For a departmental analytics
+Because of its built-in scalability, high availability configurations, and simpler connectivity from other GCP services, Cloud SQL continues to be the better option for a departmental analytics database.
+Unlike having to worry with OS performance modifications, the managed instance in my example enabled dependable Python execution, consistent connection management, and smooth querying using the Cloud SQL console.
+An analytics team that is primarily concerned with data rather than server administration would find it difficult to handle the continuous updating and performance monitoring.

+## For a HIPAA-aligned workload
+If a BAA is in place, I would select Cloud SQL once more for a workload that complies with HIPAA regulations.
+Although the virtual machine (VM) provided flexibility, I had to manually handle all encryption and network hardening.
+On the other hand, Cloud SQL comes pre-installed with managed encryption, IAM-based access, SSL enforcement, automated backups, and audit logging.
+The likelihood of misconfigurations like the ones I experienced during setup is significantly decreased by these features.
+The managed database is the safest and most compliant option since reducing attack surface and operational accountability is crucial in a genuine healthcare setting.